-On March 25, 2020, the Group entered into an agreement with Asian Wind 2, to make available a convertible term loan facility in an aggregate amount not exceeding US\$23.00 million (\$\psi\$1,114.70 million).
-The Group, from time to time until 25th anniversary of drawdown date, has an irrevocable right to convert all or part of the conversion amount into Class A redeemable preference shares at \$1 per redeemable preference share.
-Shares issued shall be valid, fully paid, non-assessable, Class A redeemable preference shares with no voting rights.
-Class A redeemable preference shares shall earn a coupon which is fixed, cumulative and compounding annually and are not entitled to any additional dividends.
-The preference shares are to be redeemed no later than the end of the operations of the relevant projects which is expected in 25 years of drawn down date.
+On April 22, 2020, the Group entered into an agreement with UPC-ACE Australia, to make available a convertible term loan facility in an aggregate principal amount of \$48.50 million (\mathbb{P} 2,350.55 million) for NESF Project.
+On January 6, 2021, the Group entered an amended the convertible loan facility to increase the principal amount by \$111,500,000 for Facility B Limit and \$160,000,000 for Facility C limit.
+The Group, from time to time until maturity date, has an irrevocable right to convert all or part of the conversion amount into redeemable preference shares at \$1 per redeemable preference share.
+Shares issued shall be valid, fully paid, non-assessable, redeemable preferred shares with no voting rights.
+The redeemable preference shares shall earn a coupon which is fixed, cumulative and compounding annually and are not entitled to any additional dividends.
+The preferred shares are to be redeemed no later than the end of the operations of the relevant projects which is expected in 30 years of drawn down date.